 Since these universities usually cater to working adult students, they try to ease the admissions process to accommodate their prospective students and their career/life responsibilities.

 Students who enroll in doctoral programs at these universities usually have career advancement goals in mind.
-Most students are already working for a specific company and plan to get a doctorate degree to get a promotion and become more competitive in their industry.
+Most students are already working for a specific company and plan to get a doctorate to get a promotion and become more competitive in their industry.

 State and Private Non-Profit Universities